viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 ## The Transformer

-The [Transformer model](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf), without a doubt, is one of the most impactful and interesting paper in 2017.
-It presented a lot of improvements to the soft attention and make it possible to do seq2seq modeling without recurrent network units.
-The Transformer model is entirely built on the self-attention mechanisms without using sequence-aligned recurrent architecture.
+The [Transformer model](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf), is perhaps the most impactful paper since 2017.
+It affored seq2seq modeling without using recurrent network units.
+This is because Transformers are built entirely on the [self-attention mechanism](#self-attention-without-rnns) without using sequence-aligned recurrent architecture.

 In the following sections, we will look at the critical building blocks that constitute the Transformer architecture.

 ### ***Self-Attention***

-Self-attention, also known as intra-attention, is an attention mechanism relating different positions of a single sequence in order to compute a representation of the same sequence.
-It has been shown to be very useful in machine reading, abstractive summarization, or image description generation.
+Self-attention establishes associations between different positions of a single sequence to compute a representation of the same sequence.

 There are 3 critical steps in self-attention:
 1) Derive attention weights: similarity between current input and all other inputs, as shown in Figure 4